tendermint/tendermint/docs/tendermint-core/configuration.md

 (only if the application hash changed) H+1.
 The reason for this is to support proofs.
 If you have a transaction in block H that changes the state to X, the new application hash will only be included in block H+1.
-If after your transaction is committed, you want to get a lite-client proof for the new state (X), you need the new block to be committed in order to do that because the new block has the new application hash for the state X. That's why we make a new (empty) block if the application hash changes.
+If after your transaction is committed, you want to get a light-client proof for the new state (X), you need the new block to be committed in order to do that because the new block has the new application hash for the state X. That's why we make a new (empty) block if the application hash changes.
 Otherwise, you won't be able to